HaKoivisto/Pacman_AI/README.md

 Project work for AI course.
 Focus was on search agents and search algorithms.

-All modifications are in the search.py and searc_agents.py files.
+All work is done in the search.py and searc_agents.py files.